CK-Technology/ghostwarden/README.md

 ---

-> **Status - early beta.** Ghostwarden can plan and apply real host networking changes.
+> **Status - experimental.** Ghostwarden can plan and apply real host networking changes.
 Treat it as lab-first software until your topology, rollback path, and out-of-band access are tested.

 ---